Updated 10/18/18: Apple's October event has been scheduled for October 30 in New York.

 There’s also WWDC, Apple’s Worldwide Developer Conference, a multi-day event in the middle of the year focused on sessions for developers, helping them make the most out of the latest Apple tools and products.
 It kicks off with a big keynote that serves to announce new products (typically the latest versions of iOS and macOS, as well as a few hardware products).

-Apple usually announces the exact dates of its special events only a few weeks in advance, but it tends to hold events at similar times from year to year.
+Apple usually announces the exact dates of its special events only a couple weeks in advance, but it tends to hold events at similar times from one year to the next.
 Here’s a list of the events we expect Apple to hold in 2018, and what we expect it to announce there.

 We round up all the iPad Pro 2018 rumors here.